gioacchinopoletto/laravel-italian-language-pack/README.md

-# laravel-italian-language-pack
+# Laravel Italian language pack

-Italian language pack for Laravel 7+
+Default language pack for [Laravel](https://laravel.com).

+## Installation

+Copy or clone this repo into your `/resources/lang/it` directory.